karthik7996/rapyder/argocd-vault.md

 One you added the ssh and it will successful connect to Bit bucket.

-Creating an application in Argo CD you can now create your first application in Argo CD.
+#### Creating an application in Argo CD
+ # you can now create your first application in Argo CD.
 To do this, follow these steps:

-1. In the Argo CD web UI, click on the + New App button.
+*In the Argo CD web UI, click on the + New App button.
-2.In the Repository URL field, enter the URL of your Git repository.
+*In the Repository URL field, enter the URL of your Git repository.
-3.In the Revision field, enter the branch  of the revision you want to deploy.
+*In the Revision field, enter the branch  of the revision you want to deploy.
-4.In the Destination section, select the namespace and cluster where you want to deploy the application.
+*In the Destination section, select the namespace and cluster where you want to deploy the application.
-5.In the Sync Options section, you can specify additional options for the application, such as the resource filter and sync policy
+*In the Sync Options section, you can specify additional options for the application, such as the resource filter and sync policy
-6. Click on the Create button to create the application.
+*Click on the Create button to create the application.
-Once the application is created, Argo CD will automatically sync the application to the destination namespace and deploy it.
+# Once the application is created, Argo CD will automatically sync the application to the destination namespace and deploy it.
 You can view the status of the deployment and any errors in the Overview tab of the application page.

 Deleting an application
 To delete an application, click on the Delete button in the Overview tab of the application page.
 This will delete the application from Argo CD and also delete all the resources associated with the application in the destination namespace.

-Configuring the k8s to HashiCorp Vault
+#### Configuring the k8s to HashiCorp Vault
 Step 1: Add the vault Helm repository
-First, we need to add the vault  Helm repository to our local machine: helm repo add external-secrets https://charts.external-secrets.io Step 2: Install vault using Helm
+First, we need to add the vault  Helm repository to our local machine: helm repo add external-secrets https://charts.external-secrets.io *Step 2: Install vault using Helm
 Create external secret using below command with required name space. helm install external-secrets external-secrets/external-secrets -n external-secrets --create-namespace --set installCRDs=true